For Chuck Lancaster, Captain of the GoldStarr Mining Company rocketship Isis, dinnertime in space was a dismal prospect, at best.

 The other nodded.
 “Greed.
 Above all else, they seek the substance we use to power our underground cities, that which we need to live in this hostile climate, so that they might use it as currency to purchase luxuries.
 There is even a proverb in one of their ancient religious texts.
 It says ‘The love of money is the root of all evil.‘ And yet they do not heed their own words.”

 “Look around you, Zorb,” replied the other.
 “We were once like them.
-We built great cities and coveted things like wealth and power, too, until we nearly destroyed ourselves and rendered the surface of our planet uninhabitable.
+We built great cities and coveted such trivialities as wealth and power, too, until we nearly destroyed ourselves and rendered the surface of our planet uninhabitable.
 We learned too late.
 I only hope they fare better than us.”

 I lifted all the illustrations in the text from this book, with some sight alterations to fit my story.
 I haven’t read the story they came from, but the images, all except for the one of the towers, which is of unknown origin, are by Louis S Glanzman and from what I understand are in the public domain.
 The cover was done using this site, which is a lot of fun and actually inspired me to hammer out this story.